ADVRHumanoids/ROSEndEffectorDocs/docs/source/examples.rst

 Robotiq 2F-140 Gripper
 **************************

-This is an industrial parallel gripper with a single actuated joint.
+This is an industrial parallel gripper with two pads and a single actuator to close them.
-More information at at `Robotiq website <https://robotiq.com/products/2f85-140-adaptive-robot-gripper/>`_.
+More information can be found in the `Robotiq website <https://robotiq.com/products/2f85-140-adaptive-robot-gripper/>`_.

-Necessary files are in the same repository of :ref:`Robotiq 3-Finger Gripper` so follow these steps.
+Necessary files are in the same repository of :ref:`Robotiq 3-Finger Gripper` so follow those steps if you did not do it before.

-Then launch the nodes as usual with :code:`hand_name:=robotiq_2f_140` as argument
+You can try this gripper as usual running the nodes with :code:`hand_name:=robotiq_2f_140` as argument.